aahowel3/Flow-Sorting-Nuclei/README.md

 ###FIXING THINGS
 #####rerunning with added rDNA minichromosome reference
-###for thoroughness' sake we should really rerun everything (FACS, simulations, 1x simulations) against a reference with the rDNA minichromosome
+###for thoroughness' sake we should really rerun everything (FACS, simulations, simulations_1x) against a reference with the rDNA minichromosome
 in fishers_rerun with the original mic_mac_combinedreference I concat'd on the X54512.1 rDNA reference from /check_rDNA to make mic_mac_combinedreferce_rDNA.fasta https://www.ebi.ac.uk/ena/browser/view/X54512